tehsongxuan/Polymer-Tg-Prediction-and-Polymer-Family-Generalisation/README.md

 ### Joining Materials Experience with Analytics

 This project connects my earlier composites and materials-characterisation background with Python-based analysis.
-It demonstrates how experimental context informs structural auditing, interpretation of conflicting reported values and recognition of information absent from a repeat-unit representation.
+It illustrates how experimental context informs structural auditing, interpretation of conflicting reported values and recognition of information absent from a repeat-unit representation.

 ### Data Quality and Traceability